 For a while, TK’s been fabricating a new work for Andrea Zittel called the “Workstation”.
 It’s a functional piece of furniture made to go between two home offices and holds the printer, other electronics, files etc. We took a road trip this week to Yountville, in the Napa Valley to install it.
 The trip took an entire day to drive there, a day to install and a full day’s drive back.
 The location was an amazing Winery that features not only great wine, but some of the most beautiful and interesting architecture we’ve ever seen.
 The vineyard has a long, rich history in the area and the current winery was completed in 1997.
 The home on the property, where the installation took place, and which you can see in the upper left photo above, will be finished this fall.

 We are fortunate to have numerous projects going on in the shop right now.
 This week is one of those times when everything is in the “middle” of the process and nothing is complete.
 We thought we would share some photos of a few projects, where they’re at up to today.
 Included are a Kay Guitar modification that’s just getting started, a Tele modification, some custom pickguards/inlay that are almost finished and a few fabrication jobs for artist Andrea Zittel.
 As each job reaches completion, we’ll post final photos.
-There is always some discovery or learning that occurs with each project so for us, it’s fun and beneficial to look at photos throughout the process.
-Hope you like it too!
+There is always some discovery or learning that occurs with each project Read The Rest

 After many months of testing, I finally have a limited quantity, small batch of Pickups available for sale.
 The Blade Pickup is $340.
 USD plus shipping, and the adjustable Pole Piece Pickup is $325.
 USD plus shipping.
 I’m really happy with the way they sound.
 The Blade Pickup sounds very similar to a Charlie Christian and is excellent for jazz chords and single note playing.
 The Adjustable Pole Piece Pickup also sounds like a Charlie Christian but has a slightly brighter sound.